-I am constantly asked for advice on when the best time to travel is and my answer is always the same — the off-season.
+I am constantly asked for advice on when the best time to travel is and my answer is always the same — the shoulder or off-season.

 1. You Look Less Like A Tourist

 There is nothing that screams ‘tourist’ more than runners, shorts, a brightly coloured T-shirt, and a sunburn.

 Not only that, if you are from a dry country and are touring somewhere humid in the middle of summer, you are sure to be sweating as you sit in a crowded subway or walk down sunny streets.
 (Trust me, I’ve experienced it).

 If you are travelling in the off-season, you will more likely be wearing clothing that helps you blend better with the locals and will be more comfortable in the cooler climate.

 If you live anywhere that is considered a ‘tourist destination’, you know how annoying large, loud groups who don’t look where they are walking and force you to wait in line for a coffee can be.